Hello friends, Coach Tyler is here to help you become fitter, healthier, and more alive!

 To become a successful personal trainer, you need to get certified!

-Sure, it’s fairly possible to become a PT with no formal qualification, but the problem with this is that it will be very hard to sell your experience and knowledge without a recognized authority backing your word.
+Sure, becoming a PT with no formal qualification is fairly possible.
+Still, the problem with this is that it will be very hard to sell your experience and knowledge without a recognized authority backing your word.

-Getting certified also affords you very specific learning experiences and knowledge resources you wouldn’t otherwise get from just learning the ropes as you go.
+Getting certified also affords you specific learning experiences and resources you wouldn’t otherwise get from just learning the ropes as you go.

 Unless you are passionately driven to delve into the world of exercise science, there are just some things you won’t learn unless you go through a program.

-There are tons of certification agencies out there, all promising the best industry recognition.
-Ignore the promises, especially for those quick-fix, one day, online courses.
+Many certification agencies are out there, all promising the best industry recognition.
+Ignore the promises, especially for those quick-fix, one-day online courses.

 The only thing you should look at is accreditation.
 This is a seal of approval that the highest panel of experts in the field of sports and exercise science legitimizes the certification you’re looking at.

-Only go for certifications with a DEAC or NCCA accreditation – as a rule of thumb.
+Only go for DEAC or NCCA accreditation certifications – as a rule of thumb.

 My top 5 recommendations are: